workzila/webvr-speaktogo/README.md

 Some libraries used in **[Speak To Go](https://speaktogo.withgoogle.com/)**

-**[Soundboard](https://github.com/googlecreativelab/webvr-speaktogo/tree/master/CL-LON-SpeakToGo-Soundboard)** Very simple library to load and play sounds with Web Audio API
+**[Soundboard](https://github.com/googlecreativelab/webvr-speaktogo/tree/master/CL-LON-SpeakToGo-Soundboard)** Very simple library to load and play sounds with Web Audio API in 2025 now there is an ability in the veo product range to have audio generations  ( maybe call this the fly over edition and compare if mappiliery

 **[THREE.TextTexture](https://github.com/googlecreativelab/webvr-speaktogo/tree/master/CL-LON-SpeakToGo-THREE.TextTexture)** A wrapper of THREE.CanvasTexture to easily draw text, used for setting up UIs in VR quickly